 No matter whether you are a resident or just visiting, you will have to follow state laws.
 If you want to drive during your time in the U.S., you will need to be insured while doing so.
-Each state has different laws for how you can go about getting car insurance and whether or not you will need to (or when you’ll need to) start the process of getting a U.S. driver’s license in order to do so.
+Each state has different laws for how you can go about getting car insurance and when you'll need to start the process of getting a U.S. driver’s license in order to do so.

 If you are just visiting, your rental car company should offer insurance, though more than just the bare-bones minimum coverage is often very costly—around $40 per day.
 If you have booked a rental car through your credit card, sometimes your credit card company provides their own insurance, too.